IHDE-Alliance/ISTP_metadata/v1.0.0-alpha/Non_ISTP_Mission_Attributes.md

 Channel_ID- 0 = CHANNEL A 1 = CHANNEL B.

-_ChunkingSizes- NetCDF attribute which controls the data arrangement.m
+_ChunkingSizes- NetCDF attribute which controls the data arrangement.

 COORDINATE_SYSTEM- For nonscalar data, contains coordinate system name, e.g. ‘HCI’ or ‘RTN.’
 Note representation is no longer included.